Management Discussion and Analysis

-The Board meets at regular intervals to discuss and decide on Company/Business policyand strategy apart from other Board business.
-However in case of a special and urgentbusiness need the Boards approval is taken by passing resolutions throughcirculation as permitted by law which are confirmed in the subsequent Board meeting.
+The Board meets at regular intervals to discuss and decide on Company/Business policyand strategy apart from other Board businesses.

 The notice of Board meeting is given well in advance to all the Directors.
 Usuallymeetings of the Board are held in Itarsi at the Registered Office.
 The Agenda of theBoard/Committee meetings is circulated at least a week prior to the date of the meeting.The Agenda for the Board and Committee meetings includes detailed notes on the items to bediscussed at the meeting to enable the Directors to take an informed decision.
-The Boardmet 4 (Four) times in the Financial Year 2015-16 viz. on 30th May 2015;13th August2015; 14th Nov.
-2015; and 13th Feb.
-2016.
-The maximum interval between any two meetingsdid not exceeded 120 days.
+The Boardmet 5 (Five) times during the Financial Year 2020-21 viz. on 14th July 2020;13th August 2020; 24th August 2020; 9th Nov.
+2020 and 10th Feb.
+2021.
+The maximuminterval between any two consecutive meetings did not exceeded 120 days.

 The evaluation framework for assessing the performance of Directors comprises of thefollowing key areas:

 i.
 Attendance of Board Meetings and Board Committee Meetings